Presenting a sensorgram

 The figure ‘Simulated curves’ shows simulated curves over measured data from publications.
-Clearly, the simulations differ from the curves, which means that the reported values are not representing the actual kinetics.
+Clearly, the simulations differ from the curves, which mean that the reported values are not representing the actual kinetics.
 Therefore, always show your curve with fittings and mention the values in a table.
 Most journals have the possibility to add additional information in the online supplemental section.
 Therefore there is no excuse for not showing your curves and fittings. .

 Equal important to the results is the way you have performed the experiments.
 You already know that it is very hard to repeat a published experiment.
-This is mainly because the author sometimes did not describe all the experimental conditions.
+This is mainly because the author did not describe all the experimental conditions.
 This shortcoming is recognised and David Myszka proposed the TBMRFAADOBE (The Bare Minimum Requirements For An Article Describing Optical Biosensor Experiments) (2).

 As an example, here is a possible text for the methods part of a publication